magillan21/magillan21.github.io/essays/final-project-proposal.md

 - Designate difficulty level (Basic / Intermediate / Advanced)

 **Competitive Review & Approval Process:**
-- All submissions are visible to the class for peer review and rating
+- All submissions are visible to the class as reference materials
-- Students rate submissions for clarity, accuracy, and helpfulness
 - **TA/Instructor selects the highest-quality submission** based on:
-  - Peer ratings and community feedback
   - Accuracy and completeness
+  - Clarity and pedagogical value
   - Visual annotations quality (if applicable)
-  - Pedagogical value and clarity
+  - Overall helpfulness as a study resource
 - Only the approved submission is added to the official glossary
 - Only the student whose definition was selected earns extra credit (3-5 points typical, varies by quality)
-- Other submissions remain visible as supplementary resources but don't earn credit, encouraging learning from peer attempts
+- Other submissions remain visible as supplementary resources but don't earn credit, allowing students to learn from multiple approaches

 **Interactive Study Features:**
 - Highlight key phrases (color-coded for personal use)